Witney Schneidman

-Witney Schneidman is an American author, nonresident senior fellow with the Africa Growth Initiative in the Global Economy and Development program at Brookings.
-He served as the deputy assistant secretary of state for Africa at the U.S. Department of State during the Clinton Administration.
+Witney Schneidman is an American author and nonresident senior fellow with the Africa Growth Initiative in the Global Economy and Development program at the Brookings Institution.
+He served as the Deputy Assistant Secretary of State for Africa in the United States Department of State during the Clinton Administration.

 Education

 He holds bachelor's degree of art (Cum Laude) from Temple University, Master's Degree of art in international relations from the University of Dar es Salaam, Tanzania and a PhD in international relations from the University of Southern California.

 Career

 Schneidman has over four decades experience working across sub-Saharan Africa.
 He began his career as the South Africa analyst in the Bureau of Intelligence and Research at the U.S. State Department.
 He later shifted to a not-for-profit organization where he supervised compliance by American companies in South Africa with the Sullivan Principles.

 Schneidman was a policy advisor to the Vice President for Africa at the World Bank.
 He worked with a Washington-based consulting firm.
 He joined the Clinton Administration as Deputy Assistant Secretary of State for African affairs where he was responsible for promoting U.S. business in Africa.
-After working with U.S. Government, he started his own consulting firm of Schneidman and Associates International.
+After working with U.S. Government, he started his own consulting firm, Schneidman and Associates International.